- The Indigenous Peoples.

 - Early settlers began to cook bread in an open fire.
 It is the same way Indigenous people cooked the tails of beavers.

-- They stretched the bannock dough mixture over one or two sticks.
+- They stretched the bannock dough over one or two sticks.
 It had the shape of a beaver’s tail.

 - Today, beavertails are deep-fried.